cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 relays backup objects to other cloud storage solutions, like S3 or GCS.
 For more information, please refer to [MinIO official documentation](https://docs.min.io/).

-Specifically, the Cloud Native PostgreSQL cluster can directly point to a local MinIO Gateway as an endpoint, using previously created credentials and service.
+Specifically, the CloudNativePG cluster can directly point to a local MinIO Gateway as an endpoint, using previously created credentials and service.

 MinIO secrets will be used by both the PostgreSQL cluster and the MinIO instance.